zlitn/tableau-wdc-tutorial-part-1/README.md

 # tableau-wdc-tutorial-part-1
-This is my first Web Data Connector.
+This is my first Web Data Connector